 You can try it on Testnet and it doesn’t take much time or resources.
 Even a 1vCPU (1.5 cents/hour) Vultr instance can run it quite well.
 You can snapshot the instance and only run as needed.
 On this VPS Testnet sync’d in 45 minutes and used ~ 12 GB.
 It takes ~1.5 days to sync mysql data to block 1156000.
 The first block with segwit txs seems to be 834624.

-- more testing on Electrum server and testnet operation
+- fix up and do more testing on Electrum server

 - look further into pruning spent outputs (most of blob.dat) for a wallet api with even lower storage needs

 - add segwit specific API data

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size sqlchain-0.2.10.tar.gz (301.6 kB)||File type Source||Python version None||Upload date||Hashes View|